brindle5/escape-pod/README.md

 - After performing the standard Git `add`, `commit`, and `push` to GitHub, you can now type:
 	- `git push heroku main`
 The frontend terminal should now be connected and deployed to Heroku!

 ### Local Deployment

 This project can be cloned or forked in order to make a local copy on your own system.
-For either method, you will need to install any applicable packages found within the *requirements.txt* file.
-- `pip3 install -r requirements.txt`.
-If using any confidential credentials, such as `CREDS.json` or `env.py` data, these will need to be manually added to your own newly created project as well.

 #### Cloning

 You can clone the repository by following these steps:
 1. Go to the [GitHub repository](https://github.com/brindle5/escape-pod)
 2. Locate the Code button above the list of files and click it